circonus/docs/content/circonus/on-premises/roles-services/data-storage.md

 ### Reconstituting a Data Storage Node

 For instructions, refer to the section "[Reconstituting a Data Storage node](/circonus/on-premises/reconstituting-a-snowth-node)".
-This procedure is only used in circumstances where the node's data is completely unrecoverable, or when there is not enough space for a [condense](#snowth-zfs-condensing).
+This procedure is only used in circumstances where the node's data is completely unrecoverable.
 Always contact Circonus Support (support@circonus.com) before attempting these procedures.